Jama-analyst/Business-Insight-360/README.md

 **Mural**
 -   Mural is a collaborative online whiteboard tool that offers several benefits, particularly for teams working remotely or in hybrid environments.
 **Teams**
+- I learned how to create Microsoft Team Channel
+- I learned how to created a Website and add Outlook URL link.
+- how to add members to BI 360 and making them all owners

 ## Benefits of using Mural Tool are:
 -  [ ] Visual Collaboration: